 Themes are taken from Hindu epics and from the famous plays of eminent Sanskrit writers Harsha, Bhasa, and Kalidasa.
 Social issues relevant today are also introduced into the story to convey some clear message to the audience.
 The central character explains the Sanskrit story in Malayalam, with unusual acting skill and dramatic expressions that make the audience completely immersed in it.
 It may take several days to complete one story.
 Costumes and make-up are elaborate and have some influence of Kathakali.

 3. Mohiniyattam: The Graceful Dance of the Enchantress

-Mohiniyattam is a unique classical dance form of Kerala that exemplifies grace and passion.
+Mohiniyattam is a unique classical dance and the most famous Art form of Kerala that exemplifies grace and passion.
 Mohiniyattam has its root in Hindu mythology.
-After churning Palazhy (the Milky Ocean), demons stole the elixir of immortality (nectar) from Gods.
+After churning Palazhy (the Milky Ocean), demons stole the elixir of immortality (nectar) from God’s.
 Lord Vishnu then took the form of Mohini (the enchantress) and performed the dance Mohiniyattam in front of the demons to steal the nectar back to Gods.

 4. Kalarippayattu: The Forerunner of all Martial Arts